All abducted Nigerian schoolgirls freed by kidnappers

 Most of the girls appeared to be unharmed, but at least a dozen were sent to hospital for treatment.
 The girls were mostly barefoot, and several had injuries to their feet.

-“This news bring overwhelming joy,” President Muhammadu Buhari said on Twitter after the girls were freed.
+“They carried the sick ones that cannot move.
+We were walking in the stones and thorns,” she said, sitting in the government house building, covered in a light blue veil.

+“They started hitting us with guns so that we could move,” she added.
+“While they were beating them with guns, some of them were crying and moving at the same time.”

+News of the girls’ release brings “overwhelming joy”, President Muhammadu Buhari said.
 “I am pleased that their ordeal has come to a happy end without any incident.”

 One father, whose seven daughters were among those kidnapped and freed, said the incident would not deter him from schooling his children.

-On Monday, state officials said they were in talks with the kidnappers, and that they would not sending in security forces for fear of harming the girls.
+On Monday, state officials said they were in talks with the kidnappers.

 Schools have become targets for mass kidnappings for ransom in northern Nigeria by armed criminal groups, in a trend started by the jihadist group Boko Haram, and later its offshoot Islamic State West Africa Province.

 The government has repeatedly denied paying ransoms.
-But President Muhammadu Buhari issued a statement on Friday in which he urged state governments “to review their policy of rewarding bandits with money and vehicles, warning that the policy might boomerang disastrously”.
+But Buhari on Friday urged state governments “to review their policy of rewarding bandits with money and vehicles, warning that the policy might boomerang disastrously”.

 The raid in Zamfara state was the second such kidnapping in little over a week in the northwest, a region increasingly targeted by criminal gangs.
 On Saturday, gunmen released 27 teenage boys who were kidnapped from their school on Feb.
 17 in the north-central state of Niger.